 For body jewellery, you want it to be annealed enough to make insertion safer and easier, but not so soft that tools will scratch it.
 Check out our online store – all our metal jewellery is annealed.

-Our jewellery is all implant grade, however it’s impossible to completely remove all the nickel from a metal – nickel being the most common cause of metal allergies.
+Our jewellery is almost all implant grade, however it’s impossible to completely remove all the nickel from a metal – nickel being the most common cause of metal allergies.
 If you have an extreme sensitivity, you may have a reaction, though most people (even those with milder allergies) will be fine.
 If you’ve worried about allergies, we recommend sticking with our surgical steel, blackline titanium, anodized titanium, wood, stone, lucite, bioplast or silicone options.
 Don’t worry – we have you covered.
+Please read under DESCRIPTION + on the product page to find out exactly what metals are used in the jewellery you’re interested in.

 Yes – but the pain varies person to person.
 Piercings almost always feel like a quick pinch while you get them done.
 A piercing may also hurt as it heals – this is normal.